hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### The path to going live with our API

+Here are steps you need to take before you can use your software in the live environment:

-#### Register and subscribe the Developer Hub
+1. **Register and subscribe to the he Developer Hub**
 [Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration) and subscribe to the services your need to use.

-#### Understand Government Gateway authorisation
+2. **Understand Government Gateway authorisation**
 In order to use the CTC Traders API your software needs to interact with [Government Gateway by using OAuth2](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).

-#### Get your test credentials
+3. **Get your test credentials**
 To start testing your software, access [applicationrestricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints)

-#### Apply to go live
+4. **Apply to go live**
 Before you can can live, you need to apply for credentials from our Software Development Team.
 They'll apply tests and checks.
-To apply through your [developer account](https://developer.service.hmrc.gov.uk/developer/registration)
+Apply for credentials through your [developer account](https://developer.service.hmrc.gov.uk/developer/registration)